 Through the Gateway Program, WES can reliably validate and assess the education of individuals displaced by political unrest, conflict, and natural disasters even when verifiable documents are not available.
-The WES Gateway Program provides eligible participants with a high-quality credential evaluation report that can be accepted and recognized by employers, higher education institutions, and regulatory bodies throughout the U.S.
+The WES Gateway Program provides eligible participants with a high-quality credential evaluation report that can be accepted and recognized by employers, higher education institutions, and regulatory bodies throughout Canada.

+USING THE

-USING THE WES Credential Evaluation Report for Credential Recognition
+WES Credential Evaluation Report for Credential Recognition

-For an internationally-educated professional, recognition of their academic credentials is the springboard for pursuing suitable employment, further education, and licensing in the U.S.
+For an internationally-educated professional, recognition of their academic credentials is the springboard for pursuing suitable employment, further education, and licensing in Canada.